 - Cryptography myths: In our last post in 2019, we debunk three myths regarding cryptography (applying cryptography makes everything secure, applying cryptography makes everything private, AES is secure).

-- Furthermore, we changed the styles, content, and layout of our blog to comply with the W3C Web Content Accessibility Guidelines 2.1 (WCAG 2.1).
+- Furthermore, we changed the styles, content, and layout of our website to comply with the W3C Web Content Accessibility Guidelines 2.1 (WCAG 2.1).
 Improved accessibility is beneficial for all of our readers.

-In 2019, we published 28 new blog posts (excluding monthly reviews) and updated 22 already-existing posts.
+In 2019, we published 28 new posts (excluding monthly reviews) and updated 22 already-existing posts.

 We wish you a secure new year!